Category: Breast Implant Removal

 You Want to Keep up With Current Trends

 Breast augmentation used to be a popular trend, but the desire for full, curvaceous buttocks is now receiving more attention.
 Dr. Mussat has seen an increase in the demand for Brazilian Butt Lift surgery and a decreased desire for large breast implants.
 Some women with large implants are choosing to downsize or have their implants removed altogether.

 Complications due to breast augmentation are rare.
 However, there are cases where excessive scar tissue, known as capsular contracture, develops around the implant.
 When this happens, as it hardens, it can squeeze the implant.
 The result is a stiffening of the scar tissue resulting in pain, discomfort, swelling, as well as a noticeable distortion of the breast itself.

 Some women with breast implants experience a broad range of health issues.
 Known as breast implant illness, this is where the patient’s immune system has become compromised due to the implant.
 This immune response can result in generalized inflammation, flu-like symptoms, gastrointestinal distress, cognitive problems, as well as dizziness and even infection.
 The removal of the implants may be the only way to eliminate this condition.

-During en bloc breast implant removal surgery, Dr. Mussat will carefully remove the entire implant, including the capsule of scar tissue surrounding it.
+During breast implant removal surgery, Dr. Mussat will carefully remove the entire implant, including the capsule of scar tissue surrounding it.
 This cautious approach prevents contaminants from the implant entering the patient’s body during the removal procedure.

 Free Professional Consultation